CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 ##### The files can be uploaded to the GNPS web-platform and a Feature-Based Molecular Networking job can be directly launched

-**IMPORTANT:** While the possibility to submit the files directly to GNPS and launch a FBMN job on the fly is really convenient for quick data analysis, the job and files will not be saved to your personal account on GNPS, and you are limited to basic presets of parameters.
 For that reason, we recommend to upload your files with the FTP uploader [(see documentation)] (https://ccms-ucsd.github.io/GNPSDocumentation/fileupload/) and prepare your job [directly on GNPS](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you must be logged in first).

 ### Feature Based Molecular Networking in GNPS